-How to pick a do it yourself Chapter 7 bankruptcy software.
-There are many different consumer bankruptcy softwares out there.
+This article explains how to pick the best Chapter 7 bankruptcy software for your unique situation.
+There are many different consumer bankruptcy software options out there.
 This article explains your options to help you out in your own DIY bankruptcy.

 There are many different kinds of consumer bankruptcy software out there.
-If you are looking for a DIY bankruptcy software there are many tools out there you can use.
+If you are looking for a DIY bankruptcy, this article will help you choose which tools to use.

-There are a lot of good reasons to try a DIY bankruptcy by using a consumer bankruptcy software.
+There are a lot of good reasons to use consumer bankruptcy software for your DIY bankruptcy.

-Bankruptcy can be expensive, so using a consumer bankruptcy software might be a cheaper option for you.
+For example, bankruptcy can be expensive, so using consumer bankruptcy software might be a cheaper option for you.

-There are many ways to have a DIY bankruptcy without the need for an expensive lawyer.
-Luckily, there are many available do it yourself Chapter 7 bankruptcy softwares on the market that you can use in your own DIY bankruptcy.
+Many people are able to have a DIY bankruptcy without the need for an expensive lawyer.
+Luckily, there are many available do it yourself Chapter 7 bankruptcy software on the market that you can use in your own DIY bankruptcy.

 But what is the best do it yourself Chapter 7 bankruptcy software?

-Compared to other consumer bankruptcy softwares, all the forms you can download from the court are free.
+Unlike most other consumer bankruptcy software, all the forms you can download from the court are free.
 However, you will still need to print the forms to file your DIY bankruptcy.
-Luckily, your local library likely has free printing services.
+Fortunately, your local library likely has free or low-cost printing services.

 The downside to using the U.S. Bankruptcy Court site for your DIY Chapter 7 bankruptcy is that you have to figure out which forms you need.
-The U.S. Bankruptcy Court does have an instruction booklet you can use.
-Unlike other do it yourself Chapter 7 bankruptcy softwares out there, there is nothing to directly guide you through the process.
+While the U.S. Bankruptcy Court has an instruction booklet you can use, unlike other do it yourself Chapter 7 bankruptcy software options, the Court does not directly guide you through the process.

-There are various websites that offer consumer bankruptcy software for sale.
-Generally, these consumer bankruptcy softwares provide the forms you need to fill out for your DIY bankruptcy.
+There are various websites that sell consumer bankruptcy software.
+Generally, they all provide the forms you need to fill out your DIY bankruptcy.
 Some even let you electronically file them.

-If you are looking for a do it yourself Chapter 7 bankruptcy software there are a few things you want to keep in mind.
-Different consumer bankruptcy softwares cost different amounts and might provide different forms.
+If you are looking for a do it yourself Chapter 7 bankruptcy software, there are a few things you want to keep in mind.
+Each consumer bankruptcy software costs a different amount and might provide different forms.

-What is the best do it yourself Chapter 7 bankruptcy software for your bankruptcy needs?
+What is the best do it yourself Chapter 7 bankruptcy software for your needs?

-Ezbankrupcyforms.com offers a DIY Chapter 7 and Chapter 13 consumer bankruptcy software.
-The basic Chapter 7 software costs $44 and is estimated to take you around 8 hours to complete all the bankruptcy forms.
+Ezbankruptcyforms.com offers DIY Chapter 7 and Chapter 13 consumer bankruptcy software.
+The basic Chapter 7 software costs $44 and is estimated to take you around 8 hours to complete all the forms.

 This consumer bankruptcy software also provides explanations of complicated legal terms that can help you with your DIY bankruptcy.
 When choosing a do it yourself Chapter 7 bankruptcy software, it is important to choose a product that has the tools you need for your own DIY bankruptcy.

-If you are looking for a do it yourself Chapter 7 Bankruptcy software, ezbnakrupcyforms is one of the least expensive consumer bankruptcy softwares on the market.
+If you are looking for a do it yourself Chapter 7 Bankruptcy software, Ezbankruptcyforms is one of the least expensive choices on the market.

-However, as an individual you most likely will need a consumer bankruptcy software to file for Chapter 7 bankruptcy.
-However, depending on your situation, other forms of bankruptcy might be right for your do it yourself bankruptcy needs.
+If you are filing without an attorney, you will most likely need a consumer bankruptcy software to file for Chapter 7 bankruptcy.
+That said, depending on your situation, other forms of bankruptcy might be right for your do it yourself bankruptcy needs.

-National Law Forms offers a consumer bankruptcy software for $89.
-You can find their do it yourself Chapter 7 bankruptcy software here.
-This consumer bankruptcy software allows you to fill out Chapter 7 forms and electronically file them.
+National Law Forms offers consumer bankruptcy software for $299.
+This software allows you to fill out Chapter 7 forms and - where offered - electronically file them.

-1ClickBankrupcy offers a consumer bankruptcy software for $99.
-You can find their do it yourself Chapter 7 bankruptcy software here.
+1ClickBankruptcy offers a consumer bankruptcy software for $99.

-If you are looking to for a do it yourself Chapter 7 bankruptcy software consider looking at your local court’s website.
+If you are looking for do it yourself Chapter 7 bankruptcy software, consider looking at your local court’s website.
 Many courts provide information about other ways to have a DIY bankruptcy.
 For instance, the Eastern District of New York provides a list of consumer bankruptcy software providers.

 If you want a different consumer bankruptcy software, checking your local court may be a good way to find something to meet your DIY needs.

-Unlike other paid consumer bankruptcy software, Upsolve provides a free way to do your own bankruptcy.
+Unlike other paid consumer bankruptcy software, Upsolve provides a free way to file for bankruptcy.
 If you are looking for a free do it yourself Chapter 7 bankruptcy software, Upsolve may be right for you.

-Upsolve is a nonprofit founded out of Harvard Law School’s Access to Justice Lab with a mission of expanding access to low-income who need a fresh start.
-Upsolve is funded by the federal government (the Legal Services Corporation), and leading philanthropists like Eric Schmidt, former CEO of Google.
+Upsolve is a nonprofit founded out of Harvard Law School’s Access to Justice Lab with a mission of expanding access to low-income people who need a fresh start.
+Upsolve is funded by the federal government (the Legal Services Corporation), and leading philanthropists such as Eric Schmidt, former CEO of Google.
 Here is a video from our founders.

 Upsolve only helps low-income users who do not own real estate and want to file for Chapter 7.
 If you qualify, though, you can go to upsolve.org to create an account and get started on your own DIY bankruptcy.

-From your answers, Upsolve will create your bankruptcy forms which will be reviewed by an Upsolve attorney.
+From your answers, Upsolve's free tool will create your bankruptcy forms which are then check to make sure the information is internally consistent.
 The attorney will reach out with any questions.
-Then they will email you the forms with instructions on how to bring or mail them at your local bankruptcy court to file them.
+When you are done, we will email you the forms with instructions on how to bring or mail them at your local bankruptcy court to file them.

-If you are looking for a do it yourself Chapter 7 bankruptcy software, Upsolve is a free alternative to other paid consumer bankruptcy softwares.
+If you are looking for a do it yourself Chapter 7 bankruptcy software, Upsolve is a free alternative to other paid consumer bankruptcy software.

-If you are looking for a do it yourself Chapter 7 bankruptcy software there are a lot of consumer bankruptcy softwares to choose from.
-You should pick the the DIY consumer bankruptcy software that is right for you.
+If you are looking for a do it yourself Chapter 7 bankruptcy software there are a lot of consumer bankruptcy software options to choose from.
+You should pick the DIY consumer bankruptcy software that is right for you.